FireStormy1/silicon-sgpa-calculator/README.md

 ⭐ Support

-If you like this project, consider giving it a ⭐ on GitHub — it motivates improvements and future updates.
+If you like this project, consider giving it a ⭐ on GitHub.
+It helps motivate further improvements and new features.